 You can also sprinkle in a little bit of Clown Kart Dash.
 If you want to teach your Bowser Jr. to edgeguard anyway (which is not recommended), you can mix in a few Abandon Ship! attacks off-stage.
 A Raid Boss Bowser Jr. FP doesn’t have much use for down air, down tilt, or Clown Cannon, so you can safely avoid those moves during training.
 If you’d like to learn even more about amiibo training, check out our general training guide if you haven’t done so already.
 It’s tailored to beginners!

-Bowser Jr. is certainly a finicky fighter, but unlike his father, his AI is mostly cooperative with its trainer.
+Bowser Jr. is certainly a finicky fighter, and in the same vein as his father, his AI isn’t always cooperative with its trainer.
 If you have any questions along the way, feel free to join our Discord server and ask away.
 Once you’re ready to enter a tournament, check out our Powersaves guide or mobile backup guide to learn how to participate.
 We also appreciate donations of any kind to help keep new content coming out on a consistent basis.
 Thank you so much for reading!
 Until next time — happy training!

 If you would like to read more amiibo training guides, please follow this link.